duckduckgo/tracker-radar/docs/DATA_MODEL.md

 #### Performance

-Performance impact of a tracker.
+Performance impact of a domain.

 |||
 |--|--|